Freehold Condominiums for Sale in Bang Rak & Bophut, Koh Samui

 Premium Features

-- Bang Rak/Bophut corridor positioning: 10–15 minutes to Samui International Airport, 5–10 minutes to Fisherman's Village infrastructure.
+- Bang Rak/Bophut corridor location: about 10–15 minutes to Samui International Airport and 5–10 minutes to Fisherman's Village.

 Lifestyle & Location